Republic (Plato): 20th century

-Mussolini admired Plato's The Republic, which he often read for inspiration.
+Mussolini admired Plato's Republic, which he often read for inspiration.
 The Republic expounded a number of ideas that fascism promoted, such as rule by an elite promoting the state as the ultimate end, opposition to democracy, protecting the class system and promoting class collaboration, rejection of egalitarianism, promoting the militarization of a nation by creating a class of warriors, demanding that citizens perform civic duties in the interest of the state, and utilizing state intervention in education to promote the development of warriors and future rulers of the state.
 Plato was an idealist, focused on achieving justice and morality, while Mussolini and fascism were realist, focused on achieving political goals.

-Martin Luther King Jr. nominated The Republic as the one book he would have taken to a deserted island, alongside the Bible.
+Martin Luther King Jr. nominated the Republic as the one book he would wish to have on a desert island, aside from the Bible.

 21st century

 In 2001, a survey of over 1,000 academics and students voted the Republic the greatest philosophical text ever written.
 Julian Baggini argued that although the work "was wrong on almost every point, the questions it raises and the methods it uses are essential to the western tradition of philosophy.
 Without it we might not have philosophy as we know it."
-In 2021, a survey showed that The Republic is the most studied book in the top universities in the United States.
+In 2021, a survey showed that the Republic is the most studied book in the top universities in the United States.